LorisBe/capstone_project_LB/README.md

-# Portfolio Tracker — Data Science Capstone Project
+# Portfolio Tracker — Data Science Project

 My project builds a data analysis and visualization tool to consolidate investment portfolios.
 It is useful to see the user's current portfolio return and historical risk.
 The project also uses ML and DS to predict and estimate future risk of the same porfolio.